 Landing pages can be incredibly effective tools for capturing leads and driving conversions.
 But some landing pages are more effective than others.

 A good landing page strategy will employ several tactics to ensure maximum efficiency.
-Below, we’ll cover a few vital elements you need to design a landing page that drives revenue.
+Below, we’ll cover a few vital landing page best practices you need to design a landing page that drives revenue:

 2. One CTA